jonnonz1/nz-statute-book/acts/public/2020/racing-industry-act-2020.md

 **Racing betting**

 ### 76 Racing betting rules
-(1) TAB NZ may, by notice in the Gazette, make, amend, and revoke rules providing for the establishment of a system (or systems) of racing betting, and providing for any matter relating to the conduct and operation of racing betting by TAB NZ.
+(1) TAB NZ may make, amend, and revoke rules providing for the establishment of a system (or systems) of racing betting, and providing for any matter relating to the conduct and operation of racing betting by TAB NZ.
 (2) Without limiting subsection (1), the rules—
   (a) may state the kinds of betting that may be undertaken; and (b) may state the circumstances in which—